kitcn

 app/convex/page.tsxStarter demo page

-If you already have a supported app shell, use kitcn init --yes instead.
+If you already have a supported app shell, use npx kitcn@latest init --yes instead.
 That adoption path is documented in /docs/cli/registry.

 2. Run The App

-Now let's start the backend for real and open the Next.js app in a second terminal.
+Start the backend and open the Next.js app in a second terminal.

 terminal 1